CalvinTheRed/RPGL/README.md

 <details>
 <summary>GiveEffect</summary>

-**AddOriginItemTag**
+**GiveEffect**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "give_effect",
   "tags": [...],
-  "tag": "..."
+  "effect": "..."
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to assigning an RPGLEffect to an RPGLObject.

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject attempting to apply an RPGLEffect to another RPGLObject

-Target: should be the same as the source
+Target: an RPGLObject to whom an RPGLEffect is being applied

 This Subevent **CAN** be referenced in an Event.